chirag1902/Multi-Platform-Review-Analysis-for-Food-Delivery-Apps/README.md

   - Summarized the number of reviews per month, showing how review volume changed over time (e.g., seasonal trends, spikes around holidays, service promotions).
 These descriptive statistics laid the groundwork for more advanced analyses such as sentiment modeling, clustering, and topic extraction.
 They provided an initial **high-level view** of customer feedback patterns across multiple platforms.

-7. present around 4-6 visualizations related to the data, explain trends and conclusions

-You should have at least one interactive data widget.

 ### 📌 Data Architecture